karikas/wordpress-remote-plugin-updates/README.md

 1. Upload any visual assets like banners, icons, and screenshots into the `assets` folder.

 #### Plugin Files
 Your plugin must be packaged as if you were going to upload it to the WordPress Plugin Repository.
-That means having valid information in the [plugin header](https://developer.wordpress.org/plugins/the-basics/header-requirements/) and a valid []readme.txt file](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/).
+That means having valid information in the [plugin header](https://developer.wordpress.org/plugins/the-basics/header-requirements/) and a valid [readme.txt file](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/).

 Your plugin files must be zipped as a folder "the WordPress way", and the zip file must reflect the version number.
 Example, say you have a plugin called `arrmatey` and you have versions 1.0.0, 1.1.0 and 1.2.0.
 You would have three files:
 ````